Samuelk-Chase/CS3450-Software-Engineering/Requirements/Business.md

 Note: Chat-GPT was used to generate some of the ideas for business requirements.
 It also wrote a few requirements such as SEO requirements, Social media Campaigns, and most of the user retention strategy.

+##### Business Operator User Stories:

+* As a business operator, I want data for analytics, so that I can better understand how users are playing the game and make good decisions for the game in the future.

+* As a business operator, I want user feedback, so that I can make decisions that will improve the game and increase revenue.

+* As a business operator, I want to monetize the game, so that I can make money.

+* As a business operator, I want to advertise the game, so that more games are bought and I can make money.

+* As a business operator, I want to develop a community for the game, so that player acquisition is cheaper and more organic.

+* As a business operator, I want to increase playtime in-game, so that I can make more money.